-How to Become a Notary Public in Georgia
+How to Become a Georgia Notary

-1) Meet Georgia’s Qualification Requirements to be a Notary Public
+1) Meet Georgia's Qualification Requirements

 • Be at least 18 years old